 Don’t overlook traditional Irish foods.
 Ireland does things with carbohydrates that are so addictive they ought to be legally controlled.
 Potato farls, Wheaten bread, and Champ elevate starch to perfection.

 Living in Ireland – summary

-An urban lifestyle, a quiet country retreat and everything in-between are on offer here.
+An urban lifestyle, a quiet country retreat, and everything in between is on offer here.